Welcome to Mooseport: Production

-In October 2002, it was announced that Ray Romano and Dustin Hoffman were in negotiations to star in the Rod Lurie directed comedy Mooseport and written by Tom Schulman for Intermedia Films.
+In October 2002, it was announced that Romano and Dustin Hoffman were in negotiations to star in the Rod Lurie directed comedy Mooseport, and written by Tom Schulman for Intermedia Films.

-In February 2003, it was announced Lurie had exited the film and negotiations with Hoffman had broken down leaving Romano still attached and Donald Petrie stepping in to take over for Lurie.
-The following March, it was announced that Gene Hackman had been cast opposite Romano.
+In February 2003, it was announced Lurie had exited the film and negotiations with Hoffman had broken down, leaving Romano still attached and Donald Petrie replacing Lurie.
+In March 2003, it was announced that Hackman had joined the cast for the film.

 Reception

 Box office

 The film opened theatrically on February 20, 2004, in 2,868 venues, earning $6,775,132 and ranking fourth in the domestic box office.
 The film ended its run twelve weeks later on May 13, 2004, having grossed $14,470,947 domestically and $144,152 overseas, for a worldwide total of $14,615,099.
 Based on a $30 million budget, the film was a box office bomb.